julkamny/tibetan_jottings/README.md

 # tibetan_jottings

+- To see the script in action, take a look at the uploaded GIF.
-Both headers have been checked countless times with the [sorting algorithm] to weed out mistakes (either due to my negligence or typos in the dictionary).
+- Both headers have been checked countless times with the [sorting algorithm] to weed out mistakes (either due to my negligence or typos in the dictionary).
 In their current state they respect the alphabetical order.

 ## Requirements & explanations